Assessment of Personality Dimensions Across Situations in Dyadic Role-Play Scenarios: Methods and Experimental Setup

-\textbf{Non-verbal features} include audio and visual cues selected for their relevance in existing literature in psychology \cite{degroot1999why, imada1977influence} and social computing \cite{nguyen2014hire, lepri2009automatic} spanning five categories for a total of 75 features previously extracted in the UbImpressed dataset \cite{muralidhar2016training}. \textit{Speaking activity} features (21 dimensions) include total speaking time and number of speech turns, pauses, and short utterances compared to a specified threshold duration. \textit{Prosody} features (30 dimensions) comprise statistics on pitch, speaking rate, spectral entropy, energy, voicing rate, and time derivative of energy. \textit{Head nods} (8 dimensions) are up-and-down head movements.
-The count and statistics on the duration of the head nods were extracted. \textit{Visual back-channeling }(6 dimensions) occurs when one person nods while another person is speaking.
-The count and statistics on the duration of visual back-channeling were computed. \textit{Overall visual motion} features (10 dimensions) include statistics on the total amount of visual movement displayed.
+We extract eGeMAPS and speaker embedding features at the utterance (turn) level, following prior literature \cite{eyben2015geneva, desplanques2020ecapa}.
+To model the overall interaction, we then aggregated these turn-level features into a single, conversation-level vector by calculating the mean or median of each feature dimension across a participant's conversation.
+We found that personality inference using the median feature vector consistently outperformed the mean aggregation.
+Thus, our primary analyses utilize this median vector to represent the interaction.

-For the eGeMAPS and speaker embedding features only, we extract one feature vector from each student's turn (i.e. utterance) within each scenario and session.
-Additionally, we explore aggregation of the utterance-level features via a median and a mean operation such that each dimension of the feature vector is represented by the median or mean of the feature dimension across all of the participant's utterances in a specific conversation.
-Through this aggregation, for a given scenario and session, there is only one feature vector per participant.
-We found that personality inference using the median feature vector representation outperformed the alternatives (mean feature vector and one feature vector per utterance) and focus on methods and results obtained using the median feature vector representation onward.
+To investigate the temporal dynamics of personality expression and capture how acoustic markers evolve over the course of an interaction, we conducted an additional temporal analysis with the eGeMAPS features, since they generally outperformed speaker embeddings.
+We isolated feature vectors from five distinct temporal landmarks based on the chronological sequence of each participant's turns: the first utterance, the $25^{th}$ percentile utterance, the midpoint ($50^{th}$ percentile utterance), the $75^{th}$ percentile utterance, and the last utterance.

-On the other hand, the non-verbal feature set already includes aggregated statistics of non-verbal features over the participant's entire interaction within a scenario and session.
+On the other hand, the non-verbal feature vector, which contains audio and video-based features, captures conversation-level features of the participant's interaction.
 Therefore, there is only one feature vector extracted for each participant per interaction, and we use the feature vector as is.

 Lastly, for each feature set, we select a subset of features using the Pearson Correlation Coefficient (PCC).
 The PCC measures the strength of the linear relationship between two continuous variables.
-We assume that relevant information is contained in features significantly correlated with perceived personality scores and subsequently select features with \textit{p} $<$ 0.05 (RQ2).
+We assume that relevant information is contained in features significantly correlated with perceived personality scores and select features with \textit{p} $<$ 0.05 (RQ2).